jalenng/Dont-Set-CA-on-Fire/DSCoF/README.md

 - Using Azure's cloud computing offerings

 ## What's next for "Don't Set California on Fire!"
-- Expand game to include other types of questions (e.g. keyboard input, slider, multiple selection)
+We can easily expand our game to feature other topics relevant to California.
+We can also add different types of questions and answers such as image-based, text input, sliders, and multiple selection answers.

-- Expand topics covered
-- Build game to other platforms (e.g. ios and android) to reach larger audience
+By building our game for other platforms like iOS and Android, we can reach more people.
-- Increase quality of art to enhance player experience
+We can also increase quality of art to enhance the player experience